Funmilayo24/Master-Thesis/Database Data/README.md

 PubMed ID file : It was used to retrieve annotation from PubTator Central

-link prediction csv : It is used for the supervised learning and holds the link prediciton scores
+Link prediction csv : It is used for the supervised learning and holds the link prediciton scores

 ### Output File